dmbarbour/glas/docs/GlasDesign.md

 [Session types](https://groups.inf.ed.ac.uk/abcd/) can help in many cases by describing common patterns for use of channels.
 However, there will inevitably be limits of what any type description language can conveniently express.

 It is feasible to take a path of global analysis, e.g. with inspiration from the [SHErrLoc project](https://research.cs.cornell.edu/SHErrLoc/).
+Short term, we could output constraints for an external solver.